breadnone/EditorDeltaTime/README.md

 ```
 **Note**
 - This is just a simulation based on screen's refresh's rate and will not be as accurate as Unity's runtime deltaTime.
 But it should be close enough.
+- Note that this is for custom editor only(edit mode), not runtime.